Health in Malta: Smoking and Alcohol Consumption

 On average, an adult in Malta consumes eight litres of pure alcohol annually.
 This is below the European average of eleven litres per year.
 However, a 2019 WHO report indicated that Malta's growth in alcohol consumption is one of the largest in the European Union.
-Whilst current levels of consumption for adults remains within average range, the consumption of alcohol in Malta has been linked as a contributing factor to the high occurrence of ischaemic heart disease.
+Whilst current levels of consumption for adults remains within the average range, the consumption of alcohol in Malta has been linked as a contributing factor to the high occurrence of ischaemic heart disease.
 Whilst alcohol consumption quantities in adults are not considered high, there is a high incidence of alcohol use disorder and binge drinking among teens.
 The legal age to drink and purchase alcohol in Malta is 17, raised from 16 in 2009.

 Diabetes mellitus

 Diabetes mellitus is a significant health issue within Malta.
 Estimates show that 10% of the adult population in Malta (those aged above 18) currently have the condition, with a large number of these cases likely undiagnosed.
 It is predicted that cases of diabetes in Malta are likely to rise.
 Many of the risk factors associated with the development of Type 2 diabetes are prevalent in Malta, including obesity, low levels of physical activity, unhealthy eating habits and smoking.
-Specialist diabetes services and care is provided at Mater Dei Hospital in Msida.
-In 2015 it was estimated that $2113 was spent by the Maltese government on each person suffering with diabetes.
+Specialist diabetes services and care are provided at Mater Dei Hospital in Msida.
+In 2015 it was estimated that $2113 was spent by the Maltese government on each person suffering from diabetes.

 Exercise and Physical Activity

-The Today Public Policy Institute described the population as "one of the fattest, laziest and most car-dependent nations on the planet" in December 2015.
-Physical laziness was said to be legendary.
-Their report condemned the government's approach to public health, and to encouraging activity in particular, saying that the "living and transport environment has been systematically degraded to the extent that people are not inclined to opt for active mobility options but use their car as default transport, even for short journeys".
-Malta is the least physically active country in the world, with 71.9% of the population inactive.
-A very high proportion of children are inactive, watching three hours of television or more per night.
-Less than 1% cycle regularly and the country is reckoned to be the worst and most dangerous country for cycling in the EU.

 In Malta, only 39% of young males and 10% of young females are meeting the recommended one hour of moderate to vigorous physical activity per day.
 A quarter of young males and females also exceeded the recommended screen time on weekends and weekdays.
 In the adult population, 72% of people are classed as physically inactive.

 One reason for the lower than recommended levels of physical activity, especially in children, is the high population density and division of land use within Malta.
 29.7% of land area in the Maltese islands is urban or industrial with a further 51% dedicated to agricultural use.
 This has left little area for the development of outdoor spaces devoted to physical activity, especially in urban residential areas.